 Breast or bottle?
 Woman’s infant feeding choices

-“The aim of the research was to explore from the mothers’ perspective the experience and process of decision-making associated with a subsequent birth after a previous CS” (McGrath & Phillips, 2009, p.
+“The aim of the research was to explore from the mothers’ perspective the experience and process of decision-making associated with a subsequent birth after a previous CS” You needed to spell out first: Cesarean section (CS) .
+Then you can put CS.
+(McGrath & Phillips, 2009, p.
 8).
 The study took place in a maternity hospital in Brisbane, Australia (McGrath & Phillips, 2009).
+There were

-There were twenty participants were invited to participate in the study (McGrath & Phillips, 2009).
+Poor sentence structuretwenty participants were invited to participate in the study (McGrath & Phillips, 2009).
 “Women were eligible to participate if they had experienced a Caesarean Section subsequent to this [the current] pregnancy” (McGrath & Phillips, 2009, p.
 10).
 Data was collect by tape-recorded interviews (McGrath & Phillips, 2009).

 The design is, “A qualitative methodological framework, utilizing descriptive phenomenology” (McGrath & Phillips, 2009, p.
 1).
 The results were easily broken into three groups: strong desire to breastfeed, decision not to breastfeed from beginning, and quick switch from breastfeed to formula feed when faced with obstacles (McGrath & Phillips, 2009).
 If the mother’s are having obstacles healthcare professionals should help the mother (U. S. Department of Health and Human Services, 2011).
 The selection size was not representative of the population, or even the mothering population, due to the researchers’ only selecting mothers who have had a previous CS (McGrath & Phillips, 2009).